sneakysneak/docs/pages/launch/marketplace-deployment.md

     </tr>
     <tr>
         <td>AccountId</td>
-        <td>If your user already has an account within Cyclr, specify the Id of that account to have the new integration installed there.
+        <td>If your user already has an account within Cyclr, specify the Id of that account to access the Marketplace through.
 If this is not provided, a new Cyclr account will be created.</td>
         <td>0000000-0000-0000-0000-000000000000</td>
     </tr>
     <tr>
         <td>partnerConnector</td>
-        <td>(Optional) Providing the platform connector object here means your user will not be expected to authenticate against your own platform during the Marketplace LAUNCH flow.</td>
+        <td>(Optional) Providing the platform connector object here means your user will not be expected to authenticate against your own platform during the Marketplace flow.</td>
         <td></td>
     </tr>
     <tr>